kuhuisien/social-media-app/README.md

 The page will reload if you make edits.

-2. Database schema is defined in prisma/schema.prisma.
-To trigger database update referencing the schema, run the following command:
+2. Database schema is defined in prisma/schema.prisma file.
+To trigger actual database schema update according to the schema file, run the following command:

 ```bash
 npx prisma db push